Enable automatic SSL termination

-You can activate SSL termination on HAProxy 1.5.x or higher and Amazon Elastic Load Balancer through SSL certificate add-in.
+You can activate SSL termination on HAProxy 1.5.x or higher and Amazon Elastic Load Balancer through the Cloud 66 SSL certificate feature.

 Amazon Elastic Load Balancer